-HBDPChidambaram: Twitterati wish Chidambaram on his 74th birthday
+#HBDPChidambaram: Twitterati wish Chidambaram on his 74th birthday

 New Delhi, Sep 16: Former finance minister P Chidambaram who is currently in Tihar Jail as the Delhi High Court directed CBI to file its status report on his bail plea in the INX Media corruption case within a week, turned 74 on Monday.